 The staff at Sinai were confident they would “melt this cancer.”
 And they did.

-Grace completed chemotherapy in April 2014, and is a healthy, vibrant and giving child.
-Sinai Hospital remains vital to Grace’s Family.
+Grace completed chemotherapy in April 2014, and is a healthy, vibrant and giving young woman.
+Sinai Hospital gas remained vital to Grace’s family.

-Equally as important to T’Jae is that each doctor treating Grace was able to balance their care for the innocence of their young patients while still validating that even the youngest among them has a voice in their medical treatment.
-They exhibited true partnership with parents; careful to be prescriptive in medicine and not in parenting.
+Equally as important to T’Jae, was that each doctor treating Grace was able to balance their care for the innocence of their young patients while still validating that even the youngest among them has a voice in their medical treatment.
+They exhibited true partnership with parents; careful to be prescriptive in medicine, but not in parenting.

-Through her pediatric cancer journey, Grace started and now manages the charity We Cancerve Movement (www.wecancerve.org).
+Through her pediatric cancer journey, Grace founded and helps run the youth-led charity We Cancerve Movement.
 She deliberately plays on the word cancer signaling a conscious choice to provide service to others from her own painful experience.

-Today, Grace is an 9th grader in Harford County schools.
+Today, Grace is in high school in Harford County.
 Grace, and her mother T’Jae Ellis, offered their heartbreaking and inspiring story for the 2019 CCF Video.
 CCF was delighted that Grace and her mom were also able to join us for the 2019 CCF Gala, where Grace surprised CCF with her nonprofit’s own donation to CCF.